hashicorp/katakoda/infrastructure-pipelines-workshop/verify-deployments.md

 Now that you have deployed a Vault instance using Consul as a backend on a GKE cluster, you will connect to your Kubernetes cluster using `kubectl` to access the respective instances.

+You will do this in KataCoda, using the editor and terminal you see on the right.

 ## Login with the Terraform CLI

 First, login to Terraform Cloud using the CLI.